Rainbow2544/Google-clone-nextJS/README.md

 ## About

 This is a Google Search clone built with NextJS13 and Tailwind CSS.
 It allows users to search for both text and images.
+Here is the <a href="https://google-clone-next-js-theta.vercel.app/">Google Search clone live demo.</a>
 ## Features

 - Text search